winwinwenwen77/wenwen.github.io/_pages/about.md

 I am interested in video quality assessment.

-I have worked/interned at ByteDance Multimedia Lab, Alibaba Cloud, GF Securities etc.
+I have interned at Alibaba Cloud and GF Securities, and I am currently working as a student researcher at ByteDance Multimedia Lab.

 If you have any ideas you'd like to discuss, please don't hesitate to reach out to me.